Your IVR Should Delight Callers

-IVR’s (Interactive Voice Response) have had a negative aura around them, primarily because like anything else, not caring about the user experience leads to terrible outcomes.
-Every channel, including IVR, has inherent drawbacks and limitations; every channel also needs to be used correctly.
+IVR (Interactive Voice Response) systems have had a negative aura around them, primarily because like anything else, not caring about the user experience leads to terrible outcomes.
+Every channel, including IVR systems, has inherent drawbacks and limitations; every channel also needs to be used correctly.

-The industry places so much attention on call cost containment that it forgets about customer delight and the customer loyalty that comes from delightful interactions with a brand.
+The industry often places so much attention on contact center cost containment that it forgets about customer delight and the customer loyalty that comes from delightful interactions with a brand.
 Sadly, such inattention to the right things is in stark contrast to the new reality.
 In fact, going “all in” by investing in a broad CX self-service strategy can save contact centers millions of dollars.
 Learn how a custom IVR helped one consumer finance company save millions, and divert the money saved to growth initiatives.

 When thinking about how to deliver a delightful experience to callers into your IVR, here are some best practices to keep in mind and well as the basics of how to make these best practices come to life…

 First, Are You Outsourcing Your Contact Center?

 We field a lot of questions from future customers trying to improve the IVR and other customer service automation of their contact center BPO.
 Depending on your vendor, their automation options may not be up to modern cloud-based IVR platforms.
 Our Managed CPaaS, the Compass Automation Platform can easily stand in front of your contact center vendors and not just better control the call flow but offer a full range of self-service options for your callers.
 Learn more about how we can become your IVR/automation department when you outsource your contact center.
 Otherwise, read on for a basic list of considerations when improving your existing IVR.

 1. Use Conversational Context